My piece on Honesty for http://www.thisislivinghope.com

 I did not handle the news well.
 I didn’t want to lose the persona I had worked so hard to build: I was becoming popular, girls wanted to be around me, and I loved it!
 So, I chose my social life over being a present parent.
 More than that, I wouldn’t even admit that she existed.
 I moved on and started a new life.
 (Just like my dad.)

-After high school, booze and marijuana were a way of life for me.
+After high school, booze and pot were a way of life for me.
 I got a job and stayed employable, but I only worked so I could party.
 This is who I am now, I thought, and I accepted the personality shift.
 Where, before, I was a nice kid who carried his Bible to school, now I was the cool guy, and I liked it.
 And alcohol was the vehicle to get me there.

 Over the next 16 years, I had five more children with three more women, but no healthy relationship with any of them.
 Several of them moved away, taking my children with them.
 Part of me was fine with that.
 The women’s desire for me validated me, the alcohol numbed me, and that was all I needed.
 Until it wasn’t.

 Hurt is an understatement.
 Shamed is an understatement.
 Disgraced is an understatement.
 The cumulative loss of them all was too much to process or change, so I continued to drink to drown the pain.
 And I continued to lie about the number of children I had: “Only one,” I would say.
 There were a few times I would try to be truthful, but the pain and the shame were too high an obstacle.
 For five more years after my sixth child was born, my life was a cocktail of gin or vodka with women as my mixer.
 And after yet another failed relationship, I attempted suicide.
-Consistently denying any truth of the real causes of my pain and discontentment, I drank myself to a fourth DUI.
+Consistently denying any truth of the real causes of my pain and discontentment, I drank myself to a fifth DUI.

 I finally hit the wall.
 Something had to change.
 I had to change.